Academic Technology Approval Scheme (ATAS)

 The following nationalities do not need an ATAS certificate.
 This includes if you are a dual national with another country that is not on this list.

 Republic of Korea

 United States of America

 any EU country

-If you started your programme before 2019 and you need a new ATAS certificate because of a change in your circumstances, then you will need to contact your school for a new CAH3 code.
+If you started your programme before 2019 and you need to apply for a new ATAS certificate due to a change in circumstances, you will need to contact your School for a new CAH3 code.